nmccloskey/RASCAL/README.md

 ## Notes

 - `.cha` files must be formatted correctly according to CHAT conventions.
-- Ensure filenames match tier values as specified in `tiers.txt`.
+- Ensure filenames match tier values as specified in `config.yaml`.
 - RASCAL searches values using exact spelling and capitalization.
-- No spaces allowed in `tiers.txt` (use ` ` for new lines only).

 ## Status and Contact

-This tool is released as a public **beta** version and is still under active development.
-While the core functionality is stable and has been used in research contexts, there are aspects of robustness, error handling, and user-friendliness which still want refinement.

 I warmly welcome feedback, feature suggestions, or bug reports.
 Feel free to reach out by: